|Home|||||Bio|||||Galleries|||||Text Articles|||||Artist Statement|||||Contact|

 Painting is a dance between intent and happenstance.
 When I paint, I need to allow the creative process, the unknown future, to guide at least some of the work.

-I live and work in the Montreal region of Canada.
+Until recently, I lived and worked in the Montreal region of Canada.
 I have painted and exhibited those paintings since graduating art-school in 1998.
 I have moved to the Yukon Territory in the summer of 2020.

 In recent work, I have taken formal rules found in various forms of music and poetry, and applied these rules to my painting.
 These canvasses have a sense of rhythm, metre, and mood found in the inspiring art form.

-Currently I paint robins, cats, and imagined spaces/landscapes.
-Layers and glazes of oil create a sometimes foggy effect; and time is captured within the weeks it takes to create these works.
+Up until recently I would paint robins, cats, and imagined spaces/landscapes.
+Layers and glazes of oil create a sometimes foggy effect; and time is captured within the weeks it takes to create these imagined landscapes.
 Fluttering time and space together, the robins are really something more than birds… though I really do love birds for just being birds!
 Similarly, cats are interesting and beautiful, evocative creatures.

 Most recently (starting in summer of 2020), I have found myself painting both the landscape I am in (Yukon Territory) as well as the local creatures I am enamored with (Ravens.)
 The sky and light effect upon the landscape and its objects are inspiring for me, and the character and beauty of Ravens are so intriguing.